ofasgard/ungoliant/README.md

 - golang.org/x/net/html

-To build it, just do:
+To fetch the dependencies and build the program, just do:

 ```shell
 $ git clone https://github.com/ofasgard/ungoliant